microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 more intuitive environment information, which will guide the design of the algorithm and continually fine-tuning.

+Currently, the visualization of senario Container Inventory Management and Citi Bike are supported.

 Feature List
 ------------
 Basically, each scenario has 2 parts of visualization: intra-epoch view